-Juul introduces a new POS system to restrict sales to minors – TechCrunch
+Juul introduces new POS standards to restrict sales to minors – TechCrunch

 Track and Trace allows teachers, parents, law enforcement and otherwise responsible adults to log the serial number of confiscated Juul devices, giving Juul the information it needs to track that device through the supply chain and identify the store where it was sold.

-Using Juul’s 2,000 shopper-strong secret shopper program, the company can then specifically target those stores and shut down the illegal sale of Juul devices to minors.
+Using Juul’s secret shopper program, the company can then specifically target those stores and shut down the illegal sale of Juul devices to minors.

 Today, Track and Trace is expanding nationwide in the U.S.